-Disadvantages Of Having Keywords Or Generic Words In Your Brand Name.
+The Disadvantages Of Using Generic Words Or Keywords In Your Brand Name...

 Brinso, always recommends brand names that do not include keywords or generic words and it is a top brand name quality.
 What are the opportunities you are going to miss with a brand name which breaks this rule?

 - With a generic worded brand name, you cannot stand out from the competition.